apache/parquet-format/LogicalTypes.md

 3. If the repeated field is a group (not `LIST`-annotated) with one `required` or `optional` field, and is named either `array` or uses the `LIST`-annotated group's name with `_tuple` appended, then the repeated type (a single-field Struct type) is the element type and elements are required.
-This is a special case of 3-level structure where the names are respected.
 4. Otherwise, the repeated field's type is the element type with the repeated field's repetition.
 In this case, `LIST` annotates a 2-level structure.
-Note that the repeated field cannot be a 3-level LIST whose repetition must be `required` or `optional`.
+Note that the repeated field cannot be a 3-level LIST, as such a LIST's repetition must be `required` or `optional`.

 Examples that can be interpreted using these rules: